Utah Deaf History and Culture

 Utah Deaf Sports Organizations

 The Utah School for the Deaf (USD) has had athletic programs since the early 1900s.
 Sports are a significant part of both the Utah and national Deaf communities.
 Our community has a long history of participation in sports.
-Participation in sports can aid in the development of their physical, social, and leadership skills.
+Participation in sports can aid in developing their physical, social, and leadership skills.
 Through sports, participants can develop their ability to interact with people, communicate, and work as a team.
 Additionally, sports develop strategic thinking and problem-solving skills.
 Above all, sports help build confidence, and winning a game gives athletes a sense of accomplishment, which enhances their confidence even more.

-The following six sections comprise: 1.
+The following six sections comprise 1.
 Athletic Programs at the Utah School for the Deaf; 2.
 Utah Athletic Club for the Deaf; 3.
 Golden Spike Athletic Club for the Deaf; and 4.
 Wasatch Golf Association for the Deaf.
 The 16th Winter Deaflympics in Utah, as well as Dennis Platt as Torchbearer, are highlighted below.

 Athletic Programs at the